GunnerForever/1030_project/README.md

 ## Dependency
 The developing environment used for this project is **Anaconda with Python 3.10.12**. <br>
 Below are the major packages and their versions used. <br>
+There is a requirements.yml file in the root directory for ease of use. <br>
 - numpy 1.26.2 <br>
 - scipy 1.11.4 <br>
 - scikit-learn 1.2.2 <br>